wellcomecollection/docs/adr/gha_aws.md

 the organisation and admin levels in GitHub and Buildkite respectively, **and should not be modified.**

-At present only GitHub users who are members of the `wellcomecollection` organisation, and who have write permissions to repositories will have their changes executed in the CI environment. **We should continue to use this model.**
+At present only GitHub users who are members of the `wellcomecollection` organisation, and who have write permissions to repositories will have their changes executed in the CI environment, **we should continue to use this model.**

 ## Related documentation